Rohan-2476/Rohan-2476/README.md

-### Hi there 👋
+### Hi there! 👋

-I am Rohan.
-I started learning & investing my time coding a few months back, and it feels amazing. <br> <br>
+I am Rohan! <br> <br>

-My current skills include: <br>
+I'm a MERN Stack developer, looking for an opportunity to utilize my skills and grow.
+In React language, I'm a Declarative Developer! <br> <br>

+Skills: <br>
-=> <strong> HTML, CSS, Javascript, ReactJS, NodeJS. </strong> <br> => <strong> Bootstrap, React-Bootstrap, Material-UI, Tailwind CSS, Sass. </strong> <br> => <strong> MySql, MongoDB, Git, Github. </strong> <br>
+=> <strong> HTML, CSS, Javascript, ReactJS, NodeJS, ExpressJS. </strong> <br> => <strong> Bootstrap, React-Bootstrap, Material-UI, Tailwind CSS, Sass. </strong> <br> => <strong> MySql, MongoDB, Git, Github. </strong> <br>

-I am looking for a job as Front-End Developer encouraging me to become a Fullstack Developer!
+Coding everyday and still counting...

+<br> <br>

-Few more things about me:
+Few more Docs about me:

-- 🔭 I’m currently working on a personal website.
+- 🔭 Currently working on a personal website.
-- 🌱 I’m currently learning MERN Stack.
+- 🌱 I’m currently learning Angular to acquire MEAN Stack as well.
 - 👯 I’m looking to collaborate on any projects that will enhance my skills.
 - 🤔 I’m looking for help with Algorithms & Data Structures.
 - 💬 Ask me about: Anything!